January 8th 2018

 12 ways to stay motivated to keep fit

-Fitness convert and GTG Editor-in-Chief Susannah Taylor reveals how she gets motivated when it’s the last thing on earth she feels like doing
+Fitness convert and GTG Editor-at-Large Susannah Taylor reveals how she gets motivated when it’s the last thing on earth she feels like doing

 Now, nearly four years on I exercise 3-5 times a week, and it’s safe to say I have the bug.
 It’s tough, sometimes gruelling, but I’ve discovered the harder you push yourself, the greater the high and sense of achievement afterwards.
 Oh, and the stomach definition post-two children is definitely worth all those body-shaking planks.